Coordinate-based Speed of Sound Recovery for Aberration-Corrected Photoacoustic Computed Tomography: Abstract

 \section{Abstract}

-Photoacoustic computed tomography (PACT) is a non-invasive imaging modality with wide medical applications.
-Conventional PACT image reconstruction algorithms suffer from wavefront distortion caused by the heterogeneous speed of sound (SOS) in tissue, which leads to image degradation.
-Accounting for these effects improves image quality, but measuring the SOS distribution is experimentally expensive.
-An alternative approach is to perform joint reconstruction of the initial pressure image and SOS using only the PA signals.
-Existing joint reconstruction methods come with limitations: high computational cost, inability to directly recover SOS, and reliance on inaccurate simplifying assumptions.
-Implicit neural representation, or neural fields, is an emerging technique in computer vision to learn an efficient and continuous representation of physical fields with a coordinate-based neural network.
-In this work, we introduce NF-APACT, an efficient self-supervised framework utilizing neural fields to estimate the SOS in service of an accurate and robust multi-channel deconvolution.
-Our method removes SOS aberrations an order of magnitude faster and more accurately than existing methods.
-We demonstrate the success of our method on a novel numerical phantom as well as an experimentally collected phantom and \emph{in vivo} data.
-Our code and numerical phantom are available at \href{https://github.com/Lukeli0425/NF-APACT}{https://github.com/Lukeli0425/NF-APACT}.
+Photoacoustic computed tomography (PACT) is a non-invasive imaging modality, similar to ultrasound, with wide-ranging medical applications.
+Conventional PACT images are degraded by wavefront distortion caused by the heterogeneous speed of sound (SOS) in tissue.
+Accounting for these effects can improve image quality and provide medically useful information, but measuring the SOS directly is burdensome and the existing joint reconstruction method is computationally expensive.
+Traditional supervised learning techniques are currently inaccessible in this data-starved domain.
+In this work, we introduce an efficient, self-supervised joint reconstruction method that recovers SOS and high-quality images for ring array PACT systems.
+To solve this semi-blind inverse problem, we parametrize the SOS using either a pixel grid or a neural field (NF) and update it directly by backpropagating the gradients through a differentiable imaging forward model.
+Our method removes SOS aberrations more accurately and 35x faster than the current SOTA.
+We demonstrate the success of our method quantitatively in simulation and qualitatively on experimentally-collected and in vivo data.
+Our code and synthetic numerical phantoms are available on our project page: \href{https://lukeli0425.github.io/Coord-SoS-PACT/}{\tt https://lukeli0425.github.io/Coord-SoS-PACT/}.